antrea-io/antrea/docs/antctl.md

 # Antctl

 Antctl is the command-line tool for Antrea.
-At the moment, antctl supports running in two different modes:
+At the moment, antctl supports running in three different modes:

 * "controller mode": when run out-of-cluster or from within the Antrea Controller Pod, antctl can connect to the Antrea Controller and query